oliverdutton/fast_exact_topk_tpu/README.md

 To guarantee the result is **exact** and not an approximation, the value of $m$ is determined dynamically.
 The algorithm iteratively increases $m$, checking after each iteration if the collected candidates are sufficient to contain the full global `top-k`.

-The process stops once there are more than $k$ values greater (or equal to) the highest of the $m$-th highest value across the 128 blocks.
+The process stops once there are more than $k$ values greater (or equal to) the highest of the $ m $-th highest value across the 128 blocks.
 At this point, we can be certain that no element outside our candidate pool (of the `top-(m-1)` blocks) could possibly be in the final `top-k` set.
 This use of conditional early stopping ensures correctness while maximizing speed.

 ---